 The research-indicated optimal ‘dose’ of turmeric (as opposed to straight curcumin – which is not to be recommended) for daily consumption is between ¼ and ½ teaspoon – ideally with black pepper and some kind of oil (a curry a day!).
 To be honest I took it daily when I had a long-running lung infection last year (it seemed to be more helpful than the ruddy antibiotics!) but now only take it when I feel something coming on.
 And with back-to-school just around the corner I will make sure my supply is copious.
 I am one of those people who skips over the head cold and goes straight for the chest infection.

 So, my turmeric milk update?
 Coconut oil.
 Oil helps us absorb the notoriously difficult to absorb curcumin, and coconut oil seems much more palatable than, say, olive or rapeseed.
-But you could use those if you like, especially as these are significantly lower in saturated fat, although you aren’t using much coconut oil here.
+But you could use those if you like.
 If you use full fat milk, or best-quality coconut milk, that will have plenty enough uptake-enhancing fat.
+Here is a link to more interesting info about coconut oil, citing some valid studies.
+Even still, I don’t think of it as a ‘wonder food.’

 And I know the idea of pepper in this sounds capital S strange, but it also helps us to ‘take up’ this useful and very pretty spice, and tastes absolutely fine in this sunny-hued milk.
 Studies have indicated that turmeric may be 1000 times better absorbed with the piperine in fresh black pepper.